KID Museum aims to provide your children with quality programming, low student-to-educator ratios, and a safe environment.

-It is the goal of KID Museum to provide a safe and supportive environment for all participants.
-Children who attend our programming are expected to follow the Code of Conduct below and to interact appropriately in a group setting.
-The Code of Conduct will be reviewed with all participants to ensure their understanding and agreement.
+It is the goal of KID Museum to provide a safe and supportive environment for all program participants.
+Children who attend any KID Museum Programming are expected to follow the Code of Conduct below and to interact appropriately in a group setting.
+The Code of Conduct will be reviewed with campers at the start of the first day in order to ensure their understanding and agreement.

 KID Museum does not tolerate the following:

-- Any form of physical or verbal abuse, or threats to person and/or property.
+- Any form of physical or verbal abuse or threat of physical harm.

 - Continued disrespect towards others and/or disruption of the program.